smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 others were taking a long time and were included many changes.
 The reviews helped improve the code, but feel like a bottleneck in the team's process.

-Continuous Delivery is addictive and I have drank the Koolaid.
+Continuous Delivery is addictive and I have drunk the Kool-Aid.
 With my previous team we had been able to add a new feature and ship it into production later the same day.
 All of the changes were small and built upon each other.
 Code reviews were easier and could often be done quickly by anyone on the team.